KilfaneDM/kilfane.github.io/README.md

 layout: single
 ---
 # About Me
-My name is Daren Murray.
+My name is Balls Daren Murray.
 I am currently working on earning an IT: Software Developer certificate from New Brunswick Community College.
 I've been using computers for almost my whole life, but have only been learning programming for a few years now.
 I also compete at a national level in the fighting game Tekken 8.